-Federal aid is the most common type of financial aid awarded through Financial Aid Offices across the nation.
+Federal aid is the most common type of financial aid awarded by Financial Aid Offices across the nation.
 A student’s eligibility for federal aid is determined by the information provided on the Free Application for Federal Student Aid (FAFSA).
 Using the information on the FAFSA, the U.S. Department of Education determines a student’s Expected Family Contribution (EFC).
-This number is the amount that your family, according to the federal government, should be able to contribute toward a student’s higher education over the course of an academic year.
+This number is the amount that your family, according to the federal government, should be able to contribute toward a student’s higher education during the course of an academic year.

 Federal aid includes the Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), the Federal Work-Study Program, the Federal Perkins Loan Program, the Federal Direct Subsidized and Unsubsidized Loan Programs, and the Federal Direct PLUS Loan Program.
 These awards are considered federal funding and the maximum amounts offered in a student’s award package depend on the institution’s specific cost of education or are determined by federal regulation.

 There are two types of Federal Direct Loans and a student's eligibility is determined after their Free Application for Federal Student Aid (FAFSA) has been reviewed.

 - Direct Subsidized Loans are interest-free while a student is enrolled in college at least half-time and during a six-month grace period after the student leaves school.

 - Direct Unsubsidized Loans accrue interest while a student is enrolled in college.
 The student can choose to pay the interest each month while in school or allow the interest to accumulate.

 Loan-borrowing limits for each academic year are dependent upon the student's class level and can be found here.